This article has been updated from a previous version.

-Being involved in a collision is scary.
-Even the best drivers can falter behind the wheel, and feel lost and confused about the next steps to take to ensure their physical and financial safety.
+Being involved in a collision is scary, and coming out of one isn’t any easier.
+Even the best drivers can falter behind the wheel and feel lost when trying to ensure their physical and financial safety.

 From calling the police to reporting a collision to filing a claim with your insurance company, there’s a lot to know if you ever happen to be in a car crash.
 To simplify things, here’s a step-by-step guide for everything you need to do after a collision.

 Step 1: Stop.
 Not halting after an accident is considered fleeing the scene and is treated as a criminal offence in many provinces.

 Step 2: Check to see if anyone’s injured and assess property damage.
 Check for injuries to yourself and your passengers.
 Do not move those who are injured until the police and paramedics arrive.

 Once it’s safe to leave your vehicle, assess the damages to your car and the other vehicle.
 Record as much of the scene as possible with photos or videos.
 And if possible, move your vehicle out of the way of traffic.
 Otherwise, use your hazard lights to tell other drivers to drive around you.